 Contact: email EGLE-WRD-TMR@Michigan.gov or call Lee Schoen at 517-342-4500 or Jeff Varricchione at 517-342-4557

-Note: For information on how to report spills, releases, or other environmental emergencies, please visit the Pollution Emergency Alerting System (PEAS) web page.
+Note: This is not for reporting environmental emergencies or questions regarding water quality that require immediate attention.
+For information on how to report spills, releases, or other environmental emergencies, please visit the Pollution Emergency Alerting System (PEAS) web page.

 EGLE's Water Resources Division (WRD) solicits surface water quality monitoring recommendations every year (when funding is available) to support implementation of the watershed-specific component of our Strategic Environmental Quality Monitoring Program for Michigan's Surface Waters (Strategy).

 The primary goals of the Strategy are to: